hangyustat/NPDS/README.md

 Fig 3 shows the sampling distribution of _NPDS_ for one-tailed (left) and two-tailed (right) test.

 ![NPDS_sampling_distribution.png](https://github.com/hangyustat/NPDS/blob/main/Images/NPDS_sampling_distribution.png)

+### How to construct your own _NPDS_?
+Prepare your own data according to the instructions in NPDS_calculate.ipynb, and rerun it.
 ## Requirements

 The code is written in Python and requires the following packages: